tasket/wyng-backup/README.md

 ```

-wyng --from=ssh://user@192.168.1.2/mountpoint --save-to=vol.img receive my-volume
+wyng --from=ssh://user@192.168.1.2/mountpoint receive my-volume

 ```

 #### verify

-The `verify` command is similar to `receive` without `--save-to`.
-For both `receive` and `verify` modes, an exception error will be raised with a non-zero exit code if the received data does not pass integrity checks.
+The `verify` command is similar to `receive` without saving the data.
+For both `receive` and `verify` modes, an error will be reported with a non-zero exit code if the received data does not pass integrity checks.